CombustibleLemon/Startup-Folder-Installer/README.md

-Startup-Folder-Installer
+Startup Folder Installer
 ========================

-Installs files to the Windows Startup folder
+Installs files to the Windows Startup folder.
+It currently only supports the installation of a few files embeddd in the executable.